Installation

 Prerequisites

-Spine Toolbox needs Python (version 3.10 or above) and SpineOpt needs Julia (version 1.10 or above).
+Spine Toolbox needs Python (version 3.10 or above) and SpineOpt needs Julia (version Long-term support (LTS) release or above).
+You can check the latest LTS release on the Julia downloads page.

 To check whether these are installed properly, open the terminal and type: